WASHING OF THE FEET, THE INSTITUTION AND THE WATCH

 Full readings: Exodus 12.
 1-8, 11-14; Psalm 116; 1Corinthians 11.
 23-26; St. John 13.
 1-15.

 If we take seriously living with God and unto God, this night ushers in the most holy time of the Christian year.
 It is a privileged time for it gives us the opportunity for the next three days to live completely with Him, as everything else fades into oblivion.
 The Church’s liturgy is so structured that we can all share in the events of our Christ’s life from Holy Thursday to Easter, (the Triduum).
-To-night we are with Our Lord as He washes the disciples’ feet, institutes the Holy Eucharist, prays in the garden of Gethesemane before being arrested there and taken to Gabbatha where during the night He is beaten most mercilessly, and subjected to all kinds of inhumane acts.
+To-night we are with Our Lord as He washes the disciples’ feet, institutes the Holy Eucharist, prays in the garden of Gethesemane in the Synoptic Gospels before being arrested there and taken to Gabbatha where during the night He is beaten and subjected to all kinds of inhumane acts.
 No wonder He has very little strength to carry the cross outside the city for His crucifixion!
-We too will go to Golgotha, and through our tears and fasting and prayers kneel before the altar of Repose until we are exhausted also this night.
+We too will go to Golgotha, and through our tears, fasting and prayers kneel before the altar of Repose until we are exhausted also this night.

-At the Eucharist to-night the Gloria is said as it is a joyful occasion before the gloom of Good Friday (and before it resounds even more gloriously at the Paschal Vigil Liturgy).
+At the Eucharist to-night the Gloria is sung as it is a joyful occasion before the gloom of Good Friday (and before it resounds even more gloriously at the Paschal Vigil Liturgy).
 It is indeed a joyful and glorious occasion because on this night our Lord gives us Himself.
 It means we are never deserted by Him, even if we desert Him at times.
 This Sacrament means life and vitality and that is what we should take out in the world after each Mass.
 Nevertheless the joy of and thankfulness for the Sacrament make way for the other realities of this night: desertion and darkness.
 The church is stripped: now naked, devoid of life, there is nothingness.
 Jesus has gone to prepare for and meet His death.

 Meanwhile the Sacrament has been taken to the Altar of Repose, usually in a chapel, which has been beautifully decorated to await Jesus.
 Here our dear Lord will rest for the night, and here He invites us to be with Him.
 If you have never experienced watching and praying with Our Lord on Maundy (the traditional name for this day) Thursday, I suggest you do it this year.
 Usually there is a roster system, mainly to ensure that there is always someone there, but one can come and go anytime.
 I can assure you it is the most wonderful night of the year.
 The silence envelopes one and penetrates deep within, so that you and Jesus become almost inseparable.
 You hear the silence of Jesus!
 This vigil is contemplation in all its sweetness.
 You want to linger and linger with your Lord, and you desire so ardently to be Mary so you could bathe those feet which will labour under the heavy cross and bear the nails.
 You simply pour out love, and time becomes almost timeless!
 A verse of a Eucharistic hymn will perhaps haunt you all night: